Looking for personalized career development advice?

 - Guergana Savova, PhD Associate Professor, Children’s Hospital Boston and Harvard Medical School

-- Joyce Elaine Sensmeier, MS, Vice President Informatics
+- Joyce Sensmeier, MS, Vice President Informatics for HIMSS

 - Catherine J. Staes, PhD, MPH, Research Assistant Professor, University of Utah School of Medicine

-- Jessica Tenenbaum, PhD, Associate Director for Bioinformatics, Duke University
+- Jessie Tenenbaum, PhD, Associate Director for Bioinformatics, Duke University

 - Vivian Vimarlund, Professor in Informatics, Linköping University